How the SDK Works

 Static Analysis

-Error: CyclicDependencyError: Workflow contains a cycle: node-a → node-b → node-c → node-a
+CyclicDependencyError: Workflow contains a cycle: node-a → node-b → node-c → node-a -

-Error: UnreachableNodeError: Node 'node-orphan' is unreachable from entry node 'start'
+UnreachableNodeError: Node 'node-orphan' is unreachable from entry node 'start' -

 What the SDK Does NOT Do

-The SDK is NOT a runtime.
+The SDK does not decide execution.
 It cannot and does not:

 These are Platform Core responsibilities.